-The problem with the heap is that there was no way to access finished compost without disturbing the rest of the pile, so all of that goodness never got used.
-The pile just got higher!
+The problem with the compost heap is that there’s no easy way to access finished compost without disturbing the rest of the pile, so we never got around to using any of that goodness.
+The pile just gets higher!

-When Mr. TAF and I began composting together as newlyweds (romantic, right?), we started with a heap for sticks and brush and we created a simple wire bin with 16-gauge galvanized wire fencing to compost kitchen scraps, grass clippings, and leaves.
+When Mr. TAF and I began composting together as newlyweds (romantic, right?), we started with a heap for sticks and brush and a simple wire bin that we made with 16-gauge galvanized wire fencing to compost kitchen scraps, grass clippings, and leaves.

-When we were ready to harvest finished compost from the wire bin, we simply knocked it over, harvested the finished compost at the bottom, and straightened it back up again to continue composting.
-If you’re new to composting, this bin will be a perfect way to get started.
+To harvest finished compost from a wire bin, you simply knocked it over.
+Harvest the finished compost from the bottom, then straighten it back up again to continue composting.
+If you’re new to composting, this bin is a perfect way to get started!

-Would you like to learn more about making and using composting to improve soil and reduce cost and waste?
+Would you like to learn more about making and using compost to improve soil and reduce cost and waste?

-At some point, Mr. TAF completed a Master Composter course, in which the 3-bin compost system was esteemed as the mother of all compost bins.
+Years ago, Mr. TAF completed a Master Composter course, and the three-bin composting system was the holy grail of all compost bins.
 That’s because the frequent turning helps the contents compost faster, and it’s easy to harvest the finished compost from it.

 Below is the wood-and-wire unit that we built.
 Get the plans here.

 The way it works is that food scraps are always added to the bin on the left.
-To the side of the left bin we keep a round wire bin (our old compost bin!) filled with leaves, and whenever we add food scraps, we cover them with a few handfuls of leaves.
+Next to the Add-to-Pile bin I keep a round wire bin (our old wire bin!) filled with leaves.
+When adding food scraps, I cover them with handfuls of leaves.

-Once the left bin is full, we use a pitchfork to scoop it into the middle bin.
+Once the Add-to-Pile bin is full, I use a pitchfork to scoop it into the middle bin.
 The wooden slats on the front of each bin are removable to make turning easier.
-This turning process aerates the pile, helping to speed up composting.
+This turning process aerates the pile, which speeds up composting.

-When the left bin is full again and ready to be scooped to the middle, the existing contents of the middle bin are moved to the bin on the right.
-Contents will generally take about 2-3 months to compost completely.
-By this time, the contents should be finished and ready to be spread in the garden.
-If I find any sticks or uncomposted scraps, I just toss them back into the middle bin to compost some more.
+When the Add-to-Pile bin is full a second time, the existing contents of the middle bin are moved to the Finished Compost bin on the right.
+Contents generally take about 2-3 months to compost completely.

 Because the community garden is on the campus of a university, we hung an educational sign about composting to give directions for anyone wanting to compost food scraps:

-The community garden is a popular place for students and faculty to eat lunch or an afternoon snack in between classes.
+The community garden is a popular place for students and faculty to eat lunch or a snack in between classes.